 Ko Siboya

-Even more discreet than its neighbor, Ko Siboya It is first and foremost a rural island.
-People come here less to look for picture-postcard beaches than to enjoy a calm environment and a decidedly off-the-beaten-path atmosphere.
+Even more discreet than its neighbor, Ko Siboya is first and foremost a rural island.
+People come here less to find picture-perfect beaches than to enjoy a calm environment and a decidedly off-the-beaten-path atmosphere.

 Located halfway between Krabi and Ko Lanta, it remains largely off the beaten tourist track.
 The few travelers who make the journey there are often fewer in number than the locals… who themselves sometimes seem fewer in number than the cows grazing peacefully in the fields.